banisterious/obsidian-canvas-roots/wiki-content/Schema-Validation.md

 ## Overview

-Schemas are special notes (with `type: schema` in frontmatter) that define validation rules for person notes.
+Schemas are special notes (with `cr_type: schema` in frontmatter) that define validation rules for person notes.
 Use schemas to:

 - **Enforce required properties**: Ensure all people in a collection have specific fields
 - **Validate data types**: Check that dates are dates, numbers are numbers, etc.